Wednesday, 28 November 2012

 Dan’s Orange & Pistachio Stollen Bars

 I’m always on the lookout for something new to try, just like Grandma did over her long life of baking.
 We fell under the spell of Dan Lepard’s divine Orange and Pistachio Stollen Bars some Christmases ago.
-Thanks Dan for your messages on Twitter and Facebook; it’s fantastic to be able to pick up even more tips to make home baking come alive.
+Thanks to Dan for your messages on social media; it’s fantastic to be able to pick up more tips to make home baking come alive.

 Ingredients for Almond Paste